-1.4 Are there any legal or code requirements for companies to have specific standard operating procedures (SOPs) governing advertising activities?
-If so, what aspects should those SOPs cover?
+1.4 Are there any legal or code requirements for companies to have specific standard operating procedures (SOPs) governing advertising activities or to employ personnel with a specific role?
+If so, what aspects should those SOPs cover and what are the requirements regarding specific personnel?

 There are no legal requirements for companies to have specific SOPs.
 The ABPI Code includes a section on "Guidelines on company procedures relating to the code of practice".
 These guidelines provide that in order to assist with compliance, companies should have a comprehensive set of SOPs covering all aspects of the ABPI Code.
-SOPs should set out high standards, and companies are expected to ensure that relevant staff are trained on their content.
+SOPs should establish high standards, and companies are expected to ensure that relevant staff are trained and validated on their content.
 The guidelines require pharmaceutical companies to have written documents setting out the representatives' instructions on the application of the ABPI Code to their work, and a written document that sets out their policies on meetings and hospitality and the associated allowable expenditure.
+The ABPI Code provides that each company should have a senior employee who is responsible for ensuring that this document meets the requirements of the Code.
+There is an assumption that this responsible person is the managing director or chief executive or equivalent unless other formal arrangements have been made within the company.
+In addition, and in line with the requirements of Directive 2001/83/EC, the Regulations require marketing authorisation holders to establish a scientific service to compile and collate all information relating to the product.
+This legal requirement is mirrored by the ABPI Code.